Baidu (NASDAQ:BIDU) Shares Gap Up to $204.57

-BIDU has been the topic of several recent research reports.
-TheStreet upgraded Baidu from a “c” rating to a “b-” rating in a research report on Wednesday, December 9th.
-Barclays increased their price objective on Baidu from $350.00 to $400.00 and gave the stock an “overweight” rating in a research report on Monday, March 1st.
-KeyCorp boosted their target price on Baidu from $290.00 to $390.00 and gave the stock an “overweight” rating in a research report on Monday, March 1st.
-Zacks Investment Research cut Baidu from a “strong-buy” rating to a “hold” rating in a report on Tuesday, February 23rd.
-Finally, JPMorgan Chase & Co. boosted their target price on shares of Baidu from $155.00 to $290.00 and gave the company an “overweight” rating in a research note on Wednesday, January 13th.
-Four research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
-Baidu currently has a consensus rating of “Buy” and a consensus target price of $260.65.
+Several equities analysts have recently commented on the stock.
+JPMorgan Chase & Co. increased their price target on shares of Baidu from $155.00 to $290.00 and gave the stock an “overweight” rating in a research report on Wednesday, January 13th.
+Citigroup lifted their price objective on shares of Baidu from $292.00 to $324.00 in a report on Friday, February 19th.
+Zacks Investment Research downgraded shares of Baidu from a “strong-buy” rating to a “hold” rating in a research report on Tuesday, February 23rd.
+KeyCorp boosted their price objective on shares of Baidu from $290.00 to $390.00 and gave the company an “overweight” rating in a research report on Monday, March 1st.
+Finally, China Renaissance Securities raised shares of Baidu from a “hold” rating to a “buy” rating and raised their target price for the stock from $170.00 to $325.00 in a report on Tuesday, February 9th.
+Four investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
+Baidu currently has an average rating of “Buy” and a consensus price target of $260.65.

-Several large investors have recently modified their holdings of the stock.
-Baron Silver Stevens Financial Advisors LLC bought a new position in Baidu during the 4th quarter valued at $31,000.
-Cypress Capital Management LLC WY bought a new position in Baidu during the 4th quarter worth approximately $32,000.
-JBF Capital Inc. acquired a new position in shares of Baidu in the 3rd quarter worth approximately $33,000.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Baron Silver Stevens Financial Advisors LLC bought a new position in shares of Baidu in the 4th quarter valued at approximately $31,000.
+Cypress Capital Management LLC WY acquired a new position in Baidu during the 4th quarter worth $32,000.
 TD Ameritrade Investment Management LLC bought a new position in Baidu during the fourth quarter worth $35,000.
-Finally, RMR Wealth Builders acquired a new position in Baidu in the fourth quarter worth $36,000.
-Institutional investors and hedge funds own 49.38% of the company’s stock.
+RMR Wealth Builders acquired a new position in Baidu in the 4th quarter valued at approximately $36,000.
+Finally, Catalyst Capital Advisors LLC acquired a new position in Baidu in the 4th quarter valued at approximately $42,000.
+49.38% of the stock is currently owned by institutional investors and hedge funds.

 Baidu Company Profile (NASDAQ:BIDU)